TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 - <a class='knowledge-check-link' href='#dangers'>What are the dangers of history-changing operations?</a>
 - <a class='knowledge-check-link' href='#best-practices'>What are best practices of history-changing operations?</a>
 - <a class='knowledge-check-link' href='https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell'>Explain what it means for branches to be pointers.</a>

+### Additional resources

+This section contains helpful links to related content.
+It isn’t required, so consider it supplemental.

+- The official Git website has a [guide](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) on other ways to view your commit history.
+Check it out if you're looking to learn more techniques.